My kids LOVE paper air planes. No really. They waste so much of my printer paper folding and folding trying to make the best paper airplane EVER.

 Today, I am bringing you step-by-step paper airplane instructions for The Duck.
 Don’t ask where the name came from, who knows how the mind of a 12 year old boy works!

 This paper airplane was created and designed by my 12 year old son, who wanted paper airplane that flies far.
+(Want to see more of his paper air plane designs?
+Check out his site Paper Airplane World!)

 This plane works really well!
 It is a glider that uses wind to help keep it in flight longer and it does a few stunts- like loops before sailing over the grass.